-In this blog I am going to focus on just one chapter from that report.
-Chapter 6 looks who should report to whom, and what effect we have on closure rates, revenue contributions, and customer churn in each of four possible reporting options.
+In this blog, I am going to focus on just one chapter from that report.
+Chapter 6 looks at who should report to whom, and what effect we have on closure rates, revenue contributions, and customer churn in each of four possible reporting options.

 I’ll also show you how to get the whole report, for free, at the end of this video.

 Let’s get back to that blasphemy – that Marketing should report to Sales.
 Let me explain.